 Other than the above statute, we are not aware of another property tax statute that refers to any other 'heirs' of a deceased property owner and any rights that they have until probate is settled.
-To answer your question, "...is it appropriate to pull the homestead for his one-half interest on January 2^{nd} of the following year if it is in probate and not yet settled?", yes, it is appropriate to pull the taxpayer's one-half interest on January 2^{nd} of the following year if not be following year if probate is not yet settled, because the owner of the property is not occupying the property and is no longer considered a Minnesota resident as he is deceased.
+To answer your question, "...is it appropriate to pull the homestead for his one-half interest on January 2nd of the following year if it is in probate and not yet settled?", yes, it is appropriate to pull the taxpayer's one-half interest on January 2nd of the following year if probate is not yet settled, because the owner of the property is not occupying the property and is no longer considered a Minnesota resident as he is deceased.